Empirical valence bond

-The Empirical Valence Bond (EVB) approach is an approximation that allows you to calculate reaction free-energies in condensed-phase.
-It was first developed by Arieh Warshel.
-And was inspired by the way Marcus theory uses potential surfaces to calculate the probability of electron transfer.
+In theoretical chemistry, the Empirical Valence Bond (EVB) approach is an approximation for calculating free-energies of a chemical reaction in condensed-phase.
+It was first developed by Israeli chemist Arieh Warshel, and was inspired by the way Marcus theory uses potential surfaces to calculate the probability of electron transfer.

 Where most methods for reaction free-energy calculations require at least some part of the modeled system to be treated using quantum mechanics, EVB uses a calibrated Hamiltonian to approximate the potential energy surface of a reaction.
-For a simple 1 step reaction that typically means that a reaction is modeled using 2 states.
+For a simple 1-step reaction, that typically means that a reaction is modeled using 2 states.
 These states are valence bond descriptions of the reactants and products of the reaction.
 The function that gives the ground energy then becomes: